toddwbutler/Google-Messages-4-Desktop/README.md

 - Persistent settings (window size, theme, etc.)
 - Backup & restore settings
 - GitHub-based auto-updater
-- Multi-platform builds: Windows, macOS, Linux
+- Multi-platform builds: Windows  (OS X and Linux builds in progress)
 - NOTE: These packages are NOT signed.
 I don't have the resources to add code signing.
 However I'm open to adding this feature if resources allow.

 ## 🚀 Installation